-The Chancellor, through his/her delegated administrative officers, shall cause a gate to be erected at the entrance and exit of each controlled access lot and each controlled access deck that can be opened and closed either by assigned methods of gate-control (gate card, access code, remote control) or by a gate attendant.
+The Chancellor, through his/her designee(s), shall cause a gate to be erected at the entrance and exit of each controlled access lot and each controlled access deck that can be opened and closed either by assigned methods of gate-control (e.g., gate card, access code, remote control) or by a gate attendant.
 It shall be unlawful to transfer or to use assigned access cards or devices for Vehicles not registered for that controlled-access zone and for that card or device.
-If any person uses or allows to be used his or her access card or device to knowingly enable another Vehicle to enter or exit a controlled-access zone without paying the applicable parking fee or permit fee, such person, in addition to being responsible for the applicable parking fine, may have their card-access rights to University controlled-access zones deactivated for a period of one calendar year.
+If any person uses or allows to be used his or her access card or device to knowingly enable another Vehicle to enter or exit a controlled-access zone without paying the applicable parking fee or permit fee, such person, in addition to being responsible for the applicable parking fine, may have their card-access rights to University controlled-access zones deactivated for a period of one calendar year from the date of occurrence.